ARRAKIHS: Timeline

 ARRAKIHS is the second F-class mission of the European Space Agency (ESA) within its Cosmic Vision campaign.
-It was selected on 2 November 2022 with participation from institutions of five ESA member states (Spain, Switzerland, Austria, Belgium, and Sweden).
-Following its selection, the ARRAKIHS consortium expanded, holding its kick-off meeting in Barcelona in July 2023 with representatives from over 15 institutions across the member state and collaborating countries.
+It was selected on 2 November 2022.
 In November 2023, The ARRAKIHS consortium has successfully passed the mission definition review of the project.

 In March 2024, the mission completed its Instrument Preliminary Requirements Review (iPRR), concluding Phase A of development and ESA published a call for the definition, development, and operation of the mission.
-By the end of that year, the ARRAKIHS Mission Consortium had grown to include more than 150 researchers and engineers from more than 40 institutions of different countries and with the confirmation of three more state members (Portugal, Norway, and United Kingdom).

 In January 2025, the spanish company Added Value Solutions (AVS) and a Belgian subsidiary of Redwire have won contracts for the initial phases of the project.
 The contracts include preliminary spacecraft design and work to derisk key technologies.
 In May 2025, the scientific preparation phase of ARRAKIHS, using a terrestrial demonstrator of the iSIM-170 camera, has officially begun at the Astrophysical Observatory of Javalambre in Spain.

-Pending successful Instrument and Spacecraft Preliminary Design Reviews (iPDR and SC PDR), the mission is expected to achieve adoption by mid-2026.
-Its launch is scheduled for late 2030.
+The mission has completed its design phase and achieved adoption in June 2026 with launch planned by the end of 2030.